 "PPS was founded as a society in 1941, by practising professionals, to provide specifically tailored benefits to its members.
 It was a mutual society - owned and controlled by the members, exclusively for the members.
-A lot has changed since then, but not the PPS ethos of "mutuality".
-PPS still exists only for the benefit of members, all of whom are graduate professionals.
-There are no shareholders - only members, who receive their share of our profits through the unique PPS Surplus Rebate Account (SRA)," explains Marsden.
+A lot has changed since then, but not our ethos of "mutuality".
+PPS still exists only for the benefit of our members, all of whom are graduate professionals.
+There are no external shareholders - only members, who receive their share of our profits through the unique PPS Surplus Rebate Account (SRA)," explains Marsden.

-"Over the last five years, a total of R6.1 billion has been shared in this way.
-It's just another way that PPS works towards its vision, which is to create wealth, and offer peace of mind and financial security for its members," says Marsden.
+"Over the past five years, a total of R6.9 billion has been shared in this manner.
+It's just another way in which PPS works towards its vision, which is to create wealth and offer peace of mind and financial security to its members," says Marsden.

 "Don't make the mistake, though, of looking at the SRA as just another form of dividend," Marsden cautions.
 "It is, in fact, what gives a company with a mutual character, like PPS, its added strength.
-There is no pressure from shareholders for focus on short term results, the intense pressure of P:E ratios, or the need to continually drive your share price up.
-And, it is not exposed to emotional buying or selling of shares.
-As a result, our executives and board can focus on what is in the long term best interest of PPS members."
+There is no pressure from shareholders to focus on short-term results, the intense pressure of P:E ratios, the need to continually drive your share price up; nor is it exposed to emotional buying and selling of shares.
+As a result, our executives and board can focus on what is in the best interest of PPS members, long term."

-"When it comes to taking tough decisions, the board of directors at a company like PPS, operating in the manner of a mutual, is not subject to pressure from large institutional investors.
+"When it comes to taking tough decisions, the board of directors at a company that operates as a mutual, like PPS, is not subject to pressure from large institutional investors.
 Our non-executive directors are drawn from the ranks of the membership.
 So, any decision they take can only be for the benefit of members.
 In that sense, when the financial weather does turn stormy, it is the members, advised by our highly professional management team, who will decide if, when and how any surplus is handled.
-Members act in the best interest of the PPS membership only, which ensures maximum financial rigour, prudence and long-term stability," says Marsden.
+Members act in the best interests of the PPS membership only, which ensures maximum financial rigour, prudence and long-term stability," says Marsden.

 "The world's biggest listed insurer, AIG, has been teetering and, after a government bailout of \$150 billion, may well be broken up and sold off.
-In sharp contrast, to of America's largest mutual life insurers, New York Life and Massachusetts Mutual, have been going from strength to strength.
-In fact, in August 2007, just as the current crisis was really starting to gather pace, Standard & Poor's upgraded their New York Life rating to AAA, the highest rating possible.
+In sharp contrast, two of America's largest mutual life insurers, New York Life and Massachusetts Mutual, have been growing from strength to strength.
+In fact, in August 2007, just as the current crisis was really starting to gather pace, Standard & Poor's upgraded New York Life to AAA, its highest rating possible.
 That rating has subsequently been endorsed by Fitch and Moody's," says Marsden.

 "Like PPS, these are companies anchored around the needs of members, as opposed to the investment community.
-In fact, New York Life has an advertising campaign that puts it quite succinctly: We're Main Street.
+In fact, New York Life has an advertising campaign that points this out quite succinctly: We're Main Street.
 Not Wall Street.
 New York Life.
 I like that, it tells the story," says Marsden.